-Trimmed linearizations appeared in the context of polynomial eigenvalue problems with singular coefficient matrices in (Byers, Mehrmann and Xu 2008) and for rational eigenvalue problems in (Su and Bai 2011, Alam and Behera 2016).
-The approach has been extended to NEPs involving several low-rank terms in a series of works like, e.g., (Van Beeumen et al. 2013, Güttel et al. 2014, Van Beeumen, Jarlebring and Michiels 2016a, Lu, Huang, Bai and Su 2015).
+Trimmed linearizations appeared in the context of polynomial eigenvalue problems with singular coefficient matrices in Byers, Mehrmann and Xu (2008) and for rational eigenvalue problems in Su and Bai (2011) and Alam and Behera (2016).
+The approach has been extended to NEPs involving several low-rank terms in a series of works, for example Van Beeumen et al. (2013), Güttel et al. (2014), Van Beeumen, Jarlebring and Michiels (2016a) and Lu, Huang, Bai and Su (2015).